Exterior Color Combinations Done Right

 Country Blue + White + Black

-Blue is a universally beloved color that always delights.
+Blue is one of the best exterior paint colors.
 The calming and notable hue works especially well on homes situated in established neighborhoods or set on tree-lined streets.
 On this true-blue exterior, white-painted trim outlines roof peaks and windows; black paint highlights window sashes and dentil moldings running across window and door trim.
 White columns frame the front steps to direct traffic to the entry door.